 When people say “Kanban,” they are frequently referring to Kanban boards: the visual project management view that brings the Kanban methodology to life.

 Kanban boards are one of the most popular forms of visual project management.
-They’re most effective for providing easy, at-a-glance insight into a project.Read: 3 ways to visualize a project plan: Timelines, calendars, and boards
+They’re most effective for providing easy, at-a-glance insight into a project.Read: 3 visual project management layouts (and how to use them)

 When you use a Kanban board for visual project management, you provide your team with a wealth of at-a-glance information, including but not limited to:

 Kanban boards are a flexible way for your team to visualize work in progress.
 Traditionally, Kanban board columns display the stages of work, which is why they’re popular visual project management tools for teams that run ongoing processes and projects like creative requests or bug tracking projects.

 You can also customize your Kanban board columns based on task assignees, add a “swimlane,” or create columns by due dates.

 Because of how effective they can be for visualizing work, Kanban boards are a key component of most project management tools.
 If you’re looking to choose the right project management tool for your team, make sure it offers Kanban as a view.
 Better yet, look for a tool that allows you to view work in multiple ways.
 For example, in Asana, Boards View (or Kanban) is one of four ways you can view work, in addition to Timeline View, Calendar View, and List View.Read: The four ways to visualize work in Asana

 Scrum is one of the most popular Agile frameworks.
 Unlike Kanban, which is generally used as a tool to visualize work, Scrum is a full framework and you can “run teams” on Scrum.
 The framework was pioneered by Taiichi Ohno and provides a blueprint of values, guidelines, and roles to help your team focus on continuous improvement and iteration.